cardano-foundation/CIPs/CIP3/CIP3.md

 #### Icarus

-Icarus master key generation style supports setting an extra password as an arbitrary byte array of any size.
-This password acts as a second factor applied to cryptographic key retrieval.
+Icarus master key generation style supports setting an extra passphrase as an arbitrary byte array of any size (sometimes called a *mnemonic password*).
+This passphrase acts as a second factor applied to cryptographic key retrieval.
 When the seed comes from an encoded recovery phrase, the password can therefore be used to add extra protection in case where the recovery phrase were to be exposed.

 ```js
 function generateMasterKey(seed, password) {